An earache is a sharp, dull, or burning pain in one or both ears. The pain may last a short time or be ongoing. Related conditions include:

 What to Expect at Your Office Visit

-The doctor will do a physical examination, and examine the ear, nose, and throat areas.
+The provider will do a physical exam and look at the ear, nose, and throat areas.

 Pain, tenderness, or redness of the mastoid bone behind the ear on the skull is often a sign of a serious infection.